MaSNaqtu/framework-api-client/README.md

                 "artifactsMaterials", "collections", "dates", "dynasties", "genres",
       "inscriptions", "languages", "materials", "materialAspects", "materialColors",
                      "periods", "proveniences", "publications", "regions", "rulers"]
+      --start-page, -s Page to start at (starts at 1 by default)           [number ]

 So to export place-related entities from a locally-running framework instance you could do this: